Rodolfo Castro Player Props: Pirates vs. Cardinals

 Rodolfo Castro At The Plate

-- Castro has a double, a home run and four walks while batting .292.
+- Castro is hitting .296 with a double, a home run and five walks.

+- Castro enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .417 with one homer.

-- This season, Castro has tallied at least one hit in five of 12 games (41.7%), and had multiple hits twice.
+- Castro has gotten a hit in six of 13 games this season (46.2%), with multiple hits twice.

-- Castro has driven in a run twice this season, but just one in each of those games.
+- Castro has picked up an RBI twice this season, but just one in each of those games.

 - He has scored a run in two games this year, and had multiple runs in one of those games.